cs261-2022-group22/postgresql-schema/README.md

 ## put-data.sql

 Inserts example data into the tables of the database.
-Can be utilised for testing
+Can be utilised for testing.
+For proper operation, it is assumed that no records currently exist in the database (i.e. within any table).

 ## delete-data.sql